 At the time of an arrest for DUII in Oregon, the officer should provide a notice of intent to suspend driving privileges.
-If the officer fails to provide you with the Notice, speak with a Bend DUI Lawyer immediately about your rights and the implications.
-A DMV Hearing or DUII Implied Consent Hearing takes place following an arrest for DUII in Oregon.
-But only if requested.
+If the officer fails to provide you with the Notice, speak with a Bend DUI Lawyer immediately about your rights and the implications of failure to receive a Notice.
+A DMV Hearing or DUII Implied Consent Hearing takes place following an arrest for DUII in Oregon — but only if requested.
 However, important and very short deadlines apply to DMV Hearings in Oregon.
-The deadline to request a hearing following an arrest for an Oregon DUII is short–10 days.
+The deadline to request a hearing following an arrest for an Oregon DUII is short – 10 days.
 A DUII DMV Hearing can be requested by the individual charged with DUII, or by an attorney.
 An online request for a DMV Hearing can also be made.

 Part of the purpose in requesting a DMV Hearing is to contest a license suspension and avoid insurance increases.
 If a DMV Hearing is not requested, your license will be suspended for at least a 90-day period.
 In some cases, such as a refusal, a one-year suspension may be imposed.

 Even if you are from out of state and hold a driver license from that state, but are arrested for DUI in Oregon, you are not immune from a suspension of your driving privileges.
 This is because all but four states (Massachusetts, Michigan, Wisconsin, Georgia, and Tennessee) and the District of Columbia are members of the interstate Driver License Compact.
 When a license is suspended one of the these member states, that suspension will be recognized by each of the other member states.
 Consequently, driving privileges will be suspended in those states, as well.
-If caught driving in one of these states with a suspended license will result in a new charge: Driving While Suspended, or DWS.
+If caught driving in one of these states with a suspended license, a new charge will result: Driving While Suspended, or DWS.
 Contrary to popular believe DWS, like DUII, is a crime.

 If you or someone you know has been charged with a DUI in Bend or a DUII in Central Oregon, and needs to speak to a DUII lawyer, contact the Donahue Law Firm.
 The initial consultation is always free.